Monday, November 22, 2004

 Excerpt: Chapter 1

 She always worked the bar with a tempestuous attitude.
 She'd show up late and take long breaks in the bathroom.
 She snapped at drunk customers and blew off every guy that hit on her.
 Cassandra was hot and nasty and the guys loved it.
 My favorite vixen slung cheap beers four nights a week while she paraded around nearly naked scooping up as many tips as she could get.
 She was sweet to me, though.
 The more we talked, the more I sensed that she was hitting on me.
 That notion was absurd when I rationally thought about the possibility.
 Cassandra was married to a freaky long haired guy named Lucky Larry who looked like Robert Plant from Led Zeppelin except for a bad looking goatee and a red Winston Cup racing hat that I never saw him without.
-She told me that he was a coke dealer and a wife beater, which explained why he drove around in a brand new BMW convertible and why she'd have a new bruise to show me everyday.
+She told me that he was a coke dealer and a wife beater, which explained why he drove around in a brand new BMW convertible and why she'd have a new bruise to show me everyday.© 2004

 Q & A

-November is National Novel Writing Month.
+What is NaNoWriMo?November is National Novel Writing Month.
 Here's a good page which explains everything.

 Will you write this novel in less than two weeks?